MUNDRAGARV/CLI/README.md

 2. Enter your IIT Madras username and password when prompted.

+3. For password, create a password.txt file and enter the password there.

-3. The tool will attempt to log in and retrieve your grades.
+4. The tool will attempt to log in and retrieve your grades.
 If successful, it will display your grades.
 Otherwise, it will show an error message.

 ## Notes
 - This tool is provided as-is and may not work in all scenarios.
 Please report any issues or bugs to the repository.